-- Half-precision floating-point multiply with add or multiply with subtract arithmetic operations.
+- Features of Armv8.4-A and later architectures, even those back-ported to Armv8.2-A and Armv8.3-A. - Half-precision floating-point multiply with add or multiply with subtract arithmetic operations.
 These instructions are an optional extension in Armv8.2-A and Armv8.3-A, and a mandatory extension in Armv8.4-A and later.
 See +fp16fm1 in the -mcpu command-line option in the Arm Compiler Reference Guide. - AArch64 Crypto instructions (for SHA512, SHA3, SM3, SM4).
 See +crypto in the -mcpu command-line option in the Arm Compiler Reference Guide. - AArch64 Scalable Vector Extension (SVE) instructions.
-See +sve in the -mcpu command-line option in the Arm Compiler Reference Guide. - Armv8.4-A and later architectures.
+See +sve in the -mcpu command-line option in the Arm Compiler Reference Guide.

-15.2 How the assembler works on page 15-225
+18.2 How the assembler works on page 18-259